quinlanfab/ChicagoFox/README.md

 # ChicagoFox

 ChicagoFox is a theme for Firefox that transforms the browser by giving it a style similar to that of earlier Windows versions.
+It also works well with Chicago95: https://github.com/grassmunk/Chicago95

 ![alt text](https://github.com/quinlanfab/ChicagoFox/blob/main/ChicagoFox.png?raw=true)
 ## Installation